On dispersability of some circulant graphs: The case

 \section{The case $C(n,\{2,3\})$}

-Throughout this section, $G_n = C(n,\{2,3\})$.
-Let $\omega_n$ be the odd-up, even-down vertex-order used in the proof of Theorem \ref{th:cn12}.
-It is nearly dispersable for $G$. \begin{theorem} Let $n \geq 8$ be even.
-Then $mbt(G_n,\omega_n) = 5$. \end{theorem} \begin{proof} Put $n=2k$; consider the Hamiltonian path in $G_n$ given by the sequence
+Let $\omega_n$ be the odd-up, even-down vertex-order from the proof of Theorem \ref{th:cn12}. \begin{theorem} If $n \geq 8$ is {\rm even}, then $(C(n,\{2,3\}),\omega_n, c_n)$ is nearly dispersable, where $c_n$ is the coloring given below. \end{theorem} \begin{proof} Put $n=2k$; consider the Hamiltonian path in $C(n,\{2,3\})$ given by